Arize-ai/client_python/README.md

 ================
 ### Overview

-A helper library to interact with Arize AI APIs
+A helper library to interact with Arize AI APIs.
+Visit us at https://www.arize.com

 ---
 ## Quickstart